Counseling

 The Facts

-LGBT people nine times more likely than non-LGBT people to be victims of violent hate crimes.
+• LGBT people are nine times more likely than non-LGBT people to be victims of violent hate crimes.
+In 2024, according to DC MPD’s hate crime data, nearly one in three hate crimes were based on sexual orientation and gender identity/expression.